ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 To restore a database from a backup:

 1. Save the database backup file as `/tmp/evm_db.backup`.
-    {{ site.data.product.title }} looks specifically for this file when restoring a database from a local backup.
+    {{ site.data.product.title_short }} looks specifically for this file when restoring a database from a local backup.

 2. If you are restoring a database backup on a high availability